ucamrc/grasshopper-puppet/README.md

 # In a web browser, try going to the hostname you entered into common.json above
 # It should show you the Student UI!

-# You can monitor grasshopper's logs:
+# You can monitor grasshopper's logs like this:
 devserver$ sudo tail -f /var/log/upstart/grasshopper.log
+# You can control the grasshopper server like this:
+devserver$ sudo service grasshopper [start|stop|restart]

 ## HANDY HINT, especially for EC2 users (and similar)
 ## You may want to avoid changing your hostname - either get a static IP, or don't shutdown!